AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 Discover how to build and deliver impactful mobile communications using Adobe Journey Optimizer.
 Learn to create, design, and send a variety of message types—including push notifications, in-app messages, content cards, SMS/MMS/RCS, WhatsApp marketing messages, and code-based experiences—tailored to your audience and optimized for mobile engagement.

+>[!NOTE]
+>
+>If you are new to Journey Optimizer, start by familiarizing yourself with Journey Optimizer by watching this playlist: [Get started with Journey Optimizer for Journey Administrators and Managers](https://experienceleague.adobe.com/en/playlists/journey-optimizer-getting-started-for-journey-administrators-and-managers)

 ## 1. Configure mobile messages